What’s the difference between

 If you are a commercial entity and your goal is to sell a product or service or to promote your company etc, then ‘blogging’ for our audience could also be a very attractive option for you.

-HOWEVER – if you think blogging is cheap – or if you think blogging is easy – or if you think blogging is a cheap and easy alternative to advertising – then read no further – don’t waste your time or ours.
+HOWEVER – if you think blogging is easy – or if you think blogging is a cheap and easy alternative to advertising – then read no further – don’t waste your time or ours.
 BLOGGING IS NOT A SHORT-TERM SALES TOOL – BLOGGING IS NOT AN ALTERNATIVE FOR ADVERTISING.

 Blogging – true blogging – is not cheap or easy.
 True blogging requires time, resources, research, effort, commitment.